Hyperbaric Oxygen Therapy

 This evidence of damage is a result of impaired oxygen delivery resulting from hypoperfusion.

 Brain hypoperfusion is simply decreased blood flow to the brain.
 There are several studies in the medical literature demonstrating hypoperfusion in autistic children.
 Studies have also shown that the hypoperfusion generally worsened with the age of the child, getting more profound in older children.
-The diminished blood flow can be viewed with a clear connection to several core autistic symptoms (behavior).
+The diminished blood flow can view with a clear connection to several core autistic symptoms (behavior).